Abstract

 Recommendations for making Dotball more fun

-Beat the Bot can become more interesting if difficulty changes behavior, not only search depth.
-Easy should sometimes chase the nearest goal.
+Beat the Bot becomes more interesting when difficulty changes behavior, not only search depth.
+Easy should make understandable mistakes.
 Clever should block obvious threats and set short traps.
-Brutal should search deeper, defend first, and recognize forced scoring routes.
+Brutal should search deeper, defend first, hunt PK pressure, and recognize forced scoring routes.
 This makes the bot feel like three opponents rather than one opponent with different delay settings.

-The highest-value improvement is an analysis mode.
-After a point, the game can highlight the winning route or show the turning-point move.
+The highest-value improvement is analysis after scoring.
+The board should stay visible, the winning route should remain readable, and the user should be able to pause long enough to understand how the point happened.
 That turns Dotball from a simple mobile game into a learnable strategy experience, which helps players improve and gives the game a stronger identity.

 Conclusion